MahmoudHassanen99/MahmoudHassanen99/README.md

-- 👋 Greetings!
-I'm immersed in a love affair with data, driven by the eagerness to transform insights into impactful actions.
+Falling in love with data – Eager to turn insights into action.
-- ✨ Passionate about Economics & Business, I aim to harmonize this passion with data-driven strategies.
+Data Engineer with robust hands-on training from the ITI.
-- 👀 Currently on a journey to master Machine Learning (ML) & Natural Language Processing (NLP) for cutting-edge problem-solving.
+Proficient in Python, SQL, and Database Management, with hands-on experience in data processing frameworks, ETL, Pyspark, Kafka, AWS and Azure cloud fundamentals, and data warehousing (DWH).
-- ✨ Proficient in Python, seasoned in database management, and skilled at painting vivid pictures with descriptive statistics.
+Skilled in Linux, Docker, Apache Airflow, SSIS, Talend, and Power BI.
+Familiar with big data technologies and ML/NLP.
-- 🌱 A perpetual learner, fueled by an unquenchable thirst for skill improvement and the expansion of knowledge horizons.
+A lifelong learner with an unquenchable thirst for skill improvement and knowledge expansion.